kiali/openshift-servicemesh-plugin/README.md

 To very quickly get the latest OSSM Console plugin deployed in your cluster (e.g. without needing to build/push the operator and its catalog source and index image), run the following.

 1. Log into your OpenShift cluster with `oc login`
-2. Adjust the `kialiUrl` setting in the "plugin-conf" ConfigMap under `plugin/manifest.yaml` so it points to your Kiali public URL.
-Examples: `https://kiali-istio-system.apps-crc.testing` or if deploying Kiali locally `http://localhost:3000`
-3. Run `make deploy-plugin enable-plugin` to deploy the `latest` plugin published on quay.io and then enable the plugin
+2. Run `make deploy-plugin enable-plugin` to deploy the `latest` plugin published on quay.io and then enable the plugin

 You can undeploy/disable the plugin using `make undeploy-plugin`.